-Today, April 5th, is the first official night of Passover, a major Jewish holiday that celebrates the Israelites’ escape from slavery in Egypt.
+Passover is a major Jewish holiday that celebrates the Israelites’ escape from slavery in Egypt.
 Matzo is traditionally eaten in celebration of the holiday, and while there are plenty of tasty ways to snack on this cracker-like bread, it has storied roots in the Jewish faith, symbolizing the unleavened bread Israelis ate while fleeing Egypt.
-Now, the cracker has been imagined and reimagined into a number of different delicacies, from cozy Matzo ball soup to pastries topped with chocolate + caramel.
-Read on to find out find matzo treats for this year’s Passover in North Jersey.
+Now, the cracker has been imagined and reimagined into a number of different delicacies, from cozy Matzo ball soup to different kinds of pastries.
+Besides matzo, there are other Passover-themed dishes to try out to honor the holiday.
+Read on to find out the best Passover treats for this year’s Passover in New Jersey.

 Babka Bailout | 476 Central Avenue A, Jersey City